JelleZijlstra/taxonomy/docs/future-work.md

 This lists kinds of data that is not currently included in the database at all, but that is potentially useful.

-- More precise _publication dates_ (month, day).
-  - Why would it help?
-Sometimes matters for nomenclatural priority.
-  - But it's a lot of work, and for most articles I have it won't matter.
-Minimum work
-    perhaps:
-    - (done) Define a format for storing dates (e.g. "2023-01" if we know the month, "2023-01-17" if we know both the month and day)
-    - (done) Relax linter to allow this format for the year field on citations and names
-    - Autorecord this information when getting DOI data.
-      - But is the publication date on CrossRef reliable?
-And the API returns lots of dates for when it was "published" or "issued" or what not: which do we pick?
-    - Specific work to do
-      - Figure out dates for "Monatsberichte": is _Ptenochirus_ actually from 1862?
-        Jackson & Groves cite Bauer AM, Gunther R, Klipfel M (1995) The herpetological contributions of Wilhelm C.H.
-Peters (1815–1883).
-Society for the Study of Amphibians and Reptiles in association with the Deutsche fur Herpetologie und Terrarienkunde.
-      - Extract dates for PZSL, Annals & Magazine, etc. from papers discussing dating
-      - Jackson & Groves (2015: 493-494) have a useful list of references for dates
-- _ZooBank_ IDs for Names
-  - Why would it help?
-Meant to be a standard reference for new names.
-Can help cross-link to more data.
-  - DB now has the capability to add these, but no automated way to find them yet.
 - _ORCID_ IDs for Persons
   - Why would it help?
 Meant to be a standard identifier for researchers.
   - Complication: CrossRef API doesn't give me these IDs.
 Is there any API I can use to